Skip to main

 • The introduction of a provision ensuring that if a Deposit Return Scheme (DRS) has not been established by 1 January 2028, producers of drinks containers made of PET plastic, aluminum and steel will be subject to the full range of packaging EPR obligations until a DRS is operational for this material.

 • Labelling provisions have been amended so that all labelling obligations will now come in to force on the 1 April 2027.
+The removal of provisions on binned waste and litter payments, which will now be delivered through a separate regulation.

 • The Scheme Administrator must now provide guidance on the methodology used and factors considered in assessing net efficient disposal costs and effectiveness.